slowalien/personalwebsite/content/authors/admin/_index.md

 title: Renkai Ma
 ---

+👋Hi!
 I am currently a third-year Ph.D. student in Human-computer interaction (**HCI**), at Pennsylvania State University's [College of Information Sciences and Technology](https://ist.psu.edu/), where I am advised by [Dr. Yubo Kou](https://www.yubokou.info/).

-I am passionate about studying questions regarding HCI, **content moderation**, and content creator/influencer's experiences under **creator moderation/governance** (e.g., content rules, monetization, recommendation algorithms, content moderation mechanisms) through mixed methods.
+I am passionate about studying HCI, **content moderation**, and content creator/influencer's experiences under **creator moderation/governance** (e.g., content rules, monetization, recommendation algorithms, content moderation mechanisms) through mixed methods.

 Recently, I work on projects of investigating how (1) players from online multiplayer games and (2) content creators from **multiple** platforms such as TikTok, Instagram, YouTube, Twitch and more, interact with technologies and people, separately.